 A description of my previous research before joining NCI is available at https://scholar.harvard.edu/pengjiang/research

 Dr. Peng Jiang started his research program at the National Cancer Institute (NCI) in July 2019.
-Before joining NCI, he finished his postdoctoral training at the Dana Farber Cancer Institute and Harvard University (mentor: Xiaole Liu, co-mentor: Kai Wucherpfennig).
+His Lab focuses on developing big-data and artificial intelligence frameworks to identify biomarkers and new therapeutic approaches for cancer immunotherapies in solid tumors.
+Before joining NCI, he finished his postdoctoral training at the Dana Farber Cancer Institute and Harvard University.
 During his postdoctoral research, Peng developed computational frameworks that repurposed public domain data to identify biomarkers and regulators of cancer immunotherapy resistance.
 Notably, his computational model TIDE revealed that cancer cells could utilize the self-protection strategy of cytotoxic lymphocytes to resist lymphocyte killing under immune checkpoint blockade.
-Dr. Peng finished his Ph.D. at the Lewis Sigler Genomics Institute at Princeton University (advisor: Mona Singh, co-advisor: Hilary Coller), and his undergraduate study with the highest honors at the Department of Computer Science at Tsinghua University (GPA rank 1st in his year).
-He is a recipient of the NCI K99 Pathway to Independence Award and the Scholar-In-Training Award of the American Association of Cancer Research.
+Dr. Peng finished his Ph.D. at the Department of Computer Science & Lewis Sigler Genomics Institute at Princeton University, and his undergraduate study with the highest national honors at the Department of Computer Science at Tsinghua University (GPA rank 1st in his year).
+He is a recipient of the NCI K99 Pathway to Independence Award, the Scholar-In-Training Award of the American Association of Cancer Research, and the Technology Innovation Award of the Cancer Research Institute.

 Related Scientific Focus Areas